yueyanglu/yueyanglu.github.io/_pages/publications.md

 [Google Scholar Profile](https://scholar.google.com/schhp?hl=en&as_sdt=0,10)

 ### In Preparation
+-  [Can Eulerian Eddy Tracer Mixing be Estimated from Lagrangian Simulation?]
+    **Yueyang Lu** and Igor Kamenkovich
 -  [Mesoscale Eddy-Induced Sharpening of Oceanic Tracer Fronts and its Parameterization][3]
     **Yueyang Lu** and Igor Kamenkovich